-3.17.11.
-An FMIA securities settlement facility should ensure that it has scalable capacity adequate to handle increasing stress volumes and to achieve its service -level objectives, such as the required processing speed.
-A TR, in particular, should have scalable capacity adequate to maintain historical data as required.
-Capacity management requires that the FMIsecurities settlement facility monitor, review, and test (including stress test) the actual capacity and performance of the system on an ongoing basis.
-The FMI securities settlement facility should carefully forecast demand and make appropriate plans to adapt to any plausible change in the volume of business or technical requirements.
+14.3.3 A securities settlement facility should ensure that it has scalable capacity adequate to handle increasing stress volumes and to achieve its service level objectives, such as the required processing speed.
+Capacity management requires that the securities settlement facility monitor, review and test (including stress test) the actual capacity and performance of the system on an ongoing basis.
+The securities settlement facility should carefully forecast demand and make appropriate plans to adapt to any plausible change in the volume of business or technical requirements.
 These plans should be based on a sound, comprehensive methodology so that the required service levels and performance can be achieved and maintained.
-As part of its capacity planning, an FMIa securities settlement facility should determine a required level of redundant capacity, taking into account the FMI'ssecurities settlement facility's level of importance and interconnectedness, so that if an operational outage occurs, the system is able to resume operations and process all remaining transactions before the end of the day-(see SSF Standard 14.7).
+As part of its capacity planning, a securities settlement facility should determine a required level of redundant capacity, taking into account the securities settlement facility's level of importance and interconnectedness, so that if an operational outage occurs, the system is able to resume operations and process all remaining transactions before the end of the day (see SSF Standard 14.7).